Roronoa-17/TF_ZTM/README.md

     - Creating a model, compiling a model, fitting a model, evaluating a model
 * Different classification evaluation method
 * Saving and loading models

+07-02-2024

+A classification is where you try to classify something as one thing or another.

+A few types of classification problems:
+* Binary classification
+* Multiclass classification
+* Multilabel classification